Sarasbaug: History

-The temple was also used for military strategy discussions by the Marathas against the Nizam and the British Empire in the 18th and 19th centuries as it was situated away from the Parvati Temple.
+The temple was also used for military conferences by the Marathas against the Nizam and the British Empire in the 18th and 19th centuries, as it was situated away from the Parvati Temple.
 Earlier the garden was not in place and there was a lake and a small temple at the center.
-The temple used to be called as "Talyatla Ganapati" (Ganesh temple in the lake).
+The temple used to be widely known as "Talyatla Ganapati" (Ganesh temple in the lake).
 The Peshwa, his commander, and the advisors would go into the lake by boat to discuss the issue and plans.
-It is also recorded that the boats were steered by non-natives like Africans for complete secrecy, as they did not understand the local Marathi language.
+It is also recorded that the boats were steered by non-natives like Africans for complete secrecy, as they did not understand Marathi.

-The temple and the area surrounding it were renovated several times in the last 2 centuries.
-One of the renovations was carried out in 1842 with the help of the East India Company of the British Empire.The last major renovation took place in 1969 under the direction of Mahadev Kumthekar and Anandrao Mane.
+Over the last two centuries, the temple and its surrounding area have been renovated many times.
+The last major renovation took place in 1969 under the direction of Mahadev Kumthekar and Anandrao Mane.

-A zoo called Peshwe Park set up in 1953 was adjacent to Sarasbagh or the lake that prdated it.Starting in 1999 and ending in 2005, the animals at the zoo were all moved to the Rajiv Gandhi Zoological Park situated in the south of the city.
+A zoo called Peshwe Park, opened in 1953, was adjacent to Sarasbaug or the lake that predated it.
+Starting in 1999 until 2005, the animals at the zoo were all moved to the Rajiv Gandhi Zoological Park situated in the south of the city.
 This garden and temple are one of the primary landmarks of Pune.

 In 1995, a small museum, displaying over a few hundred idols of Lord Ganesha, was added to the temple premises.

 Location

 The temple was constructed at the foot of Parvati hill.

-Sarasbaug is located within a km from Swargate Bus Station which is a ground transport station for Pune and around 6 km from Pune Railway Station.
+Sarasbaug is located within a kilometer from Swargate Bus Station, a ground transport station for Pune and around 6 kilometers from Pune Railway Station.